 Morris wasn’t so quiet in the run up to approval of the $50 million boondoggle.
-In fact it published a piece stating that the land its affiliate owned was to be deeded over to the city.
-It published guest columns from Convention and Bureau chairman Barry White, saying that the Morris affiliate would donate $1 million of land and cover costs over the $350,000 funded by the hotel/motel tax, and another from the CVB’s Abram Serotta promising that the funding would be covered by hotel/motel tax.
+In fact, it published a piece stating that the land its affiliate owned was to be deeded over to the city.
+It published guest columns from Convention and Bureau Chairman Barry White, saying that the Morris affiliate would donate $1 million of land and cover costs over the $350,000 funded by the hotel/motel tax, and another from the CVB’s Abram Serotta promising that the funding would be covered by the hotel/motel tax.

 The noisy cheerleading promising no cost to the taxpayer over the $350,000 motel tax support is one bookend.
 The other bookend came in late 2012, when the Augusta Commission admitted that the operating costs could drain nearly $900,000 from the property tax supported general fund.
-The losses narrowed to $535,000 after the books for 2013 were closed, but did not receive rigorous questioning from a plaint Augusta Commission.
+The losses narrowed to $535,000 after the books for 2013 were closed, but did not receive rigorous questioning from a pliant Augusta Commission.

 The Basenji breed of dog is bark-less because its voice box is muted.
 The Morris’ Augusta Chronicle and sister publications have been reported to be muted by senior management by the best of all sources – their ex-employees.

-The attention given to Augusta’s General Fund during the month of August revived attention to Morris caper and the surprise reversal of assurances that no general funds would be touched by the Convention Center Operations.
-The public was roaring its anger in the Commission Chamber on August 28, but the sound from Morris Communications sounded more like a basenji’s muffled, whiney grunt from a corner of that empty taxpayer-money-hemorrhaging parking deck on Reynolds Street.
+The attention given to Augusta’s General Fund during the month of August revived attention to the Morris caper and the surprise reversal of assurances that no general funds would be touched by the Convention Center Operations.
+The public was roaring its anger in the Commission Chamber on August 28, but the sound from Morris Communications sounded more like a basenji’s muffled, whiny grunt from a corner of that empty taxpayer-money-hemorrhaging parking deck on Reynolds Street.